 Ride and handling

-The fresh out the box Scenic is too new for any reliability data, but it is based on the same platform as the Nissan Qashqai, so it shares many of the same mechanicals and electronics.
-The Qashqai is a reasonably strong performer, so that bodes well for the the Scenic.
+The fresh-out-the-box Grand Scenic is too new for any meaningful reliability data to be available, but it is based on the same platform as the Nissan Qashqai, so it shares many of the same mechanicals and electronics.
+The Qashqai is a reasonably strong performer, so that bodes well for the Scenic.
 That said, Renault currently sits around the middle of Warranty Direct’s manufacturer rankings, while Nissan occupies a significantly loftier position.
-As the two marques are built in different countries, that may have some bearing on how they rate for reliability.
+The fact that the two marques are built in different countries may have some bearing on how they rate for reliability.

 Renault has a reputation for safety that few other car manufacturers can match.
 The Grand Scenic comes with a comprehensive suite of kit including six airbags, stability control, active emergency braking with pedestrian detection, emergency brake assist, tyre pressure monitoring and three Isofix child seat mounting points.
 You also get lane-departure warning, traffic sign recognition, hill-hold assist and automatic headlight beam adjustment.
 All versions except the basic one have a fatigue sensor to warn you when you need to take a break, and a couple of safety packs are available that allow you to add things like lane-keeping assist, adaptive cruise control and safe distance warning.
 The Grand Scenic hasn’t been crash tested by Euro NCAP, but the five-seat Scenic performed well, earning a full five-star rating overall, including an impressive 90% score for adult protection and an 80% rating for child protection.